Samuel Oldknow: Manufacturing business

 In 1787, Oldknow began the purchase of large areas of land at Mellor where the first mill, completed in 1790, created work for 2,000 people.
 This new mill used the first Boulton and Watt steam engine for turning the winding machine.
 Mellor Mill was a brick structure six storeys high and 400 feet long.
 As part of its construction the River Goyt was diverted, three millponds were created and a system of tunnels, channels and wheelpits built.
 The millponds still remain and are now known as the "Roman Lakes".
+Some of the tunnel entrances can be seen today on the site of Oldknow's workers' garden, The Garden House Marple, which is now a charity farm, growing garden and heritage site continuing the lagacy of Oldknow.

 In 1793, Oldknow opened another mill at Mellor and began actively promoting construction of the Peak Forest Canal and the Peak Forest Tramway.

 Oldknow's business greatly depended on his ability to raise credit (much of which was with the Arkwright family) and it was affected when the muslin market fell, partly as a result of the outbreak of hostilities with France.
 This downturn resulted in Oldknow mortgaging his estates in Mellor and Marple to Richard Arkwright Junior for a loan of £11,000.
 Oldknow also had to sell the Heaton Mersey and Anderton operations.
 Although the Hillgate factory did not come into full production until 1793, Oldknow was by then in financial crisis.
 He was forced to lease Hillgate in 1794 and had sold it by 1801.

 Oldknow shifted his operations to Mellor, where he pursued his interest in high farming as well as running a spinning factory.
 By the early 19th-century, the mill had over 500 employees, including a number of parish apprentices who were brought up from London.

 The mill at Mellor was never particularly profitable, and Oldknow's debt grew, reaching £206,000 at the time of his death.